KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

 	Smart view.

-User can display the Advanced view by switching off the Smart view option displayed on the top right corner.
+The user can display the Advanced view by switching off the Smart view option displayed on the top right corner.
 User can continue adding fields in the query but without seeing result.

 .. figure:: media/advanceView_8.1.png